jonverrier/C4Diagrammer/README.md

 ## Usage

 To use the MCP server from a host, you need to update your AI development environment.
-Common configuration settings are shown below:
+Common configuration settings are shown below.
+The second argument limits file system access to the specified directory & all items below it.

 ```json
 {